veeneck/ColwichHSO/content/forms/volunteer.md

 url: "/forms/volunteer"
 fullUrl: "https://colwichhso.com/forms/volunteer"
 subtitle: Volunteer Application
-shoutout: We Need You!<br />Apply Here 🤚🏽
+shoutout: We Need Your Help! 🤚🏽
 overview: Thanks for becoming a volunteer!
-After you submit the form below, we'll keep you in the loop about upcoming opportunities.
+Please look at the available spots below to see how you can help.
+After you submit the form, we'll keep you updated on the specifics for the events you selected.
 modules:
 - modules/common/sponsors.md
 - modules/common/footer.md
-formEmbed: r7jzhpw1bwy9lh
+formEmbed: z1fcu2hx197ljjv
 ---
 Section Text